Friday, April 23, 2010

 }

-A modified version of this script was used to produce the cover art for Machiavelli's Laboratory, a satire on science ethics, currently available as a free ebook.
+A modified version of this script was used to produce the cover art for Machiavelli's Laboratory, a satire on science ethics.

 -© 2010 Jules J. Berman